10 Payment Alternatives to Help Small Businesses Get Paid Faster

 Some payment alternatives for small businesses to consider are discussed below:

-For many, cash continues to be a preferred way of receiving payment, given its tangibility and absence of associated costs.
+For some, cash continues to be a preferred way of receiving payment, given its tangibility and absence of associated costs.
 There is also a visceral satisfaction in receiving a cash (for anyone who has watched more than a few movies, the thought of receiving a briefcase full of cash is quite thrilling).
 That being said, the use of cash for payments has diminished considerably as other options have become more popular and as more services move online.
+Covid also had a huge impact as handling cash became problematic - many businesses simply stopped accepting it and never looked back.

 There are several add-ons that allow you to convert your smartphone into a credit card terminal.
 This is beneficial to business owners who tend to be on the road, and/or who do not want to incur the expense of an additional credit card terminal.
 One of these add-ons Square which is an option that essentially turns your smartphone into a credit card terminal.
 No monthly contracts are required, processing can start immediately and transaction fees are fixed at 2.75% of the transaction amount.

 Another type of credit card payment service allows you to pay many different types of bills that normally cannot be paid by credit card, such as property tax, Revenue Canada, mortgages, lease payments etc. These are useful when certain payments cannot be deferred for which cash flow is an issue.
 Charges for these services are usually quite steep at about 2.5%.
-Some of these include:
+Some of these include Plastiq and PaySimply.

 direct debit Payment Services: